xmlking/spectacular/docs/hasura-auth.md

 3. To assign `manager` role to an user, set `default_role` as `manager` in `auth.users` and add `manager` role for that user in `auth.user_roles` table.
    > Admin users will have exactly one `manager` role defined as `default_role` in their `default_org` in `auth.users` table.

+## FAQ

+**How to implement `on-behalf-of` feature in webApps using Hasura?**

+In some cases it is necessary to act **on behalf of** a user.
+While the **Auth** service doesn’t allow that it is not difficult to implement such functionality as a serverless function.
+You can find an example of a function that can generate a valid access token for your application with customized values here: [Custom JWTs](https://docs.nhost.io/guides/auth/custom-jwts)

 ## Reference

 - [Authentication and authorization in multi-tenancy B2B scenarios](https://zitadel.com/docs/guides/solution-scenarios/b2b)